maths/moodle-qtype_stack/doc/en/Authoring/Answer_tests.md

 Informally, the answer tests have the following syntax

-	[Errors,Result,FeedBack,Note] = AnswerTest(StudentAnswer,TeacherAnswer,Opt)
+	[Errors, Result, FeedBack, Note] = AnswerTest(StudentAnswer, TeacherAnswer, Opt)

 Where,

 | Variable        | Description
 | --------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------
 | StudentAnswer   | A CAS expression, assumed to be the student's answer.
-| TeacherAnswer   | A CAS expression, assumed to be the teacher's answer.
+| TeacherAnswer   | A CAS expression, assumed to be the model answer.
 | Opt             | Any options which the specific answer test provides.
 For example, a variable, the accuracy of the numerical comparison, number of significant figures.

 Note that since the tests can provide feedback, tests which appear to be symmetrical,